 An assessment needs to be made as to whether the legal entity employing TSS / 457 visa holders has changed.
 This can be a complex question and expert advice is required.

-For example, in the case of a takeover where the employer is the entity taken over by another business, or the employer entity is merged into another business resulting in a change to the ABN, employees holding a 457 visa will be affected.
-It is a condition of the 457 visa that the visa holder only work for the approved sponsor (or associated entity of that sponsor).
+For example, in the case of a takeover where the employer is the entity taken over by another business, or the employer entity is merged into another business resulting in a change to the ABN, employees holding a TSS / 457 visa will be affected.
+It is a condition of an employer sponsored visa that the visa holder only work for the approved sponsor (or associated entity of that sponsor).

 • The sponsoring entity ceases to exist;